 Courts consider certain factors when calculating a damages award, including the survivor’s relationship to the deceased person, and the survivor’s level of dependency upon the deceased person.

-Under the Florida wrongful death statute of limitations, parties must file a wrongful death claim within two years of the date of death in most cases.
+Under the Florida statute of limitations for wrongful death, parties must file a wrongful death claim within two years of the date of death in most cases.

 You must know how to calculate the statute of limitations for your case.
 If the statute of limitations passes, you may lose all legal rights associated with a wrongful death claim.
-A qualified wrongful death attorney can help you determine when to file your claim.
+A qualified wrongful death attorney can help you determine when to file your claim and help ensure that you do not relinquish your right to recover compensation.

 The attorneys at Emmanuel, Sheppard & Condon have over 100 years of experience representing and protecting our clients’ interests.
-Our dedicated staff will support you through this difficult time and ensure you receive the compensation you deserve.
+Our dedicated wrongful death attorneys will support you through this difficult time and ensure you receive the compensation you deserve.